Man cannot discover new oceans unless he has the courage to lose sight of the shore.Andre Gide

 The Channel Islands are a group of five islands and their surrounding one mile of ocean.
-Come to see stunning ocean views, rock cliffs, and unusual wildlife you won’t find elsewhere in the world.
+Come to see stunning ocean views, go on the best hikes, observe rock cliffs, and watch unusual wildlife you won’t find elsewhere in the world.
 These are very secluded and beautiful islands, yet only 11 miles from the coast of California.

 Check out the view of Smuggler’s Cove at the park!

 Best Things to do in the Park

 - Go whale watching and dolphin spotting on the boat ride to and from the islands

 - Go kayaking along the shore of the islands for a different view

 - Hike one of the many scenic trails for some spectacular scenery

 - Go birdwatching for 10 of the islands 40 landbird species that ONLY exist on these islands